Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Methodology

 \subsection{Backdoor Adjustment}

-To eliminate bias introduced by the backdoor path, we introduce a mechanism based on causal intervention.
-Specifically, we replace the traditional conditional probability \( P(Y \mid C) \) with the interventional probability \( P(Y \mid do(C)) \), aiming to break the dependency between the causal feature \( C \) and the shortcut feature \( Z \).
-The symbol \(do(C)\) denotes the do-operator, which forcefully sets the value of \( C \) and blocks its natural associations with other variables.
-As shown in Figure~\ref{fig:2} (b), this intervention explicitly cuts off the influence from \(\mathcal{R}\) to \(Z\).
-Based on the Bayes rule, the interventional distribution can be expanded as:
+To eliminate the bias introduced by the backdoor path, we introduce a mechanism based on causal intervention.
+Specifically, we replace the traditional conditional probability $P(Y \mid M)$ with the interventional probability $P(Y \mid do(M))$.
+Our objective is to break the spurious dependency between the multimodal representation $M$ and the confounding shortcut feature $Z$.
+The symbol $do(M)$ denotes the do-operator \cite{pearl2009causality}, which mathematically simulates a physical intervention by forcefully setting the value of $M$ and blocking its natural associations with its causes.
+As illustrated in Fig.~\ref{fig:2} (b), this intervention explicitly cuts off the incoming edges to $M$ (the path $Z \rightarrow M$), thereby ensuring that the model learns the genuine causal effect of the fused features on the sentiment prediction, free from the interference of $Z$.
+According to the backdoor adjustment formula, the interventional distribution can be expanded as:

-According to the causal theory \cite{pearl2009causality}, when $\mathcal{Z}$ satisfies the backdoor criterion, it has two key properties: \textbf{i)} intervening on $C$ does not affect the distribution of $Z$, i.e., $P(z\,|\,do(C)) = P(z)$; \textbf{ii)} if $Z$ blocks all non-causal paths from $C$ to $Y$, then $P(Y\,|\,do(C), z) = P(Y\,|\,C, z)$.
-By substituting these properties into Equation~\eqref{eq:2}, we derive the classic backdoor adjustment formula:
+According to causal inference theory~\cite{pearl2009causality}, when $Z$ satisfies the backdoor criterion, it possesses two key properties that simplify Eq.~\eqref{eq:1}: \textbf{i)} The intervention on $M$ does not affect the marginal distribution of the confounder $Z$, i.e., $P(z\,|\,do(M)) = P(z)$; \textbf{ii)} After conditioning on $Z$, the $do$-operator on $M$ is equivalent to its observed value since all non-causal paths from $M$ to $Y$ are blocked, i.e., $P(Y\,|\,do(M), z) = P(Y\,|\,M, z)$.
+By substituting these properties into Eq.~\eqref{eq:1}, we derive the classic backdoor adjustment formula:

-where $\mathcal{Z}$ is the value space of the shortcut variable $Z$ that satisfies the backdoor criterion, and $P(z)$ is its marginal distribution.
-This formula weights the conditional probabilities $P(Y \mid C, z)$ under different confounding states by $P(z)$, effectively blocking all backdoor paths and thus enabling an unbiased estimation of the causal effect of $C$ on $Y$.
-However, applying backdoor adjustment in MSA still faces two main challenges: \textbf{i)} The complex co-occurrence patterns across modalities make confounders difficult to observe; \textbf{ii)} Multimodal fusion requires preserving both semantic and structural consistency.
-To address these challenges, we propose a concise yet effective solution.
+where $\mathcal{Z}$ denotes the value space of the confounding variable $Z$, and $P(z)$ represents its prior distribution.
+This formulation computes the expectation of the conditional probability $P(Y \mid M, z)$ over the confounding states, effectively shielding the prediction $Y$ from the spurious correlations propagated by $Z$.

+However, implementing backdoor adjustment in MSA poses two practical challenges: \textbf{i)} Confounders in multimodal scenarios are often unobservable and exhibit complex co-occurrence patterns across modalities; \textbf{ii)} The high-dimensional nature of $\mathcal{Z}$ makes the exhaustive summation in Eq.~\eqref{eq:2} computationally prohibitive.
+To address these challenges, we propose a concise yet effective solution to approximate this adjustment efficiently.